J-0987/challenge-module4/README.md

 # Jasmine's Blog

 ## Description
 For this challenge, I created a two-page website where users will input and view blog posts.
 It includes building a content form, dynamically rendering blog posts, and implementing a light/dark mode toggle.
+It isn't the prettiest, but it works.
+Pretty takes time and experience.
+I continue to preservere.

 ## Deployed Application URL
 * [link1 to deployed page]